Villanova-AI/villanova_developers/docs/villanova09/tutorials/getting-started/eks-install.md

   ingressHostName: YOUR-HOST-NAME
 ```

-## Deploy your Entando Application
+## Deploy your Villanova Application
 1. You can now deploy your application to your EKS cluster
 ```
 kubectl apply -n entando -f entando-app.yaml